OpenNMT/OpenNMT-tf/README.md

 * `opennmt.inputters.MixedInputter`
 * `opennmt.inputters.ParallelInputter`

+For example, these container modules can be used to implement multi source inputs, multi modal training, mixed word/character embeddings, and arbitrarily complex encoder architectures (e.g. mixing convolution, RNN, self-attention, etc.).

 *See the template file `config/models/template.py` and predefined models in `config/models/`.
 Contributions to add more model configurations are welcome.*

 ### Parameters configuration